When Colleges Fail at Mental Health

 As COVID-19 puts unique strains on students, a review of public data and court filings show how U.S. colleges fall short on providing psychological support—even in the best of times. more >

-These NYCity News Service articles, the first in a series reported in collaboration with journalism students at nine universities in the U.S. and Canada, examine mental-health challenges faced by young people.
+These NYCity News Service articles are part of a series examining mental-health challenges faced by young people.

 The Dismal Academic Record

 These stories include mentions of suicide.
 If you are having thoughts of suicide, call the National Suicide Prevention Lifeline at 1-800-273-8255 (TALK).
 Find additional resources at SpeakingOfSuicide.com.

 Luchang Wang was supposed to graduate from Yale University in 2017.